takedakento/heat-watchers/README.md

-To visualize heat vulnerability, we start with Heat Vulnerability Index (PCA Method) (`pca_vuln_index.shp`).
+To visualize heat vulnerability, we start with `pca_vuln_index.shp` (Heat Vulnerability Index, PCA Method).
 This file contains dissemination areas (DAs) in Toronto, each with a heat vulnerability score.
 The score is derived from sensitivity, exposure, and adaptive capacity factors using PCA.
 Higher scores mean more vulnerable areas (e.g., low-income, less tree cover, high heat exposure).

 Below, I will provide rough instructions for preparing the data on macOS.